STARC: A General Framework For Quantifying Differences Between Reward Functions: STARC Metrics

 A STARC metric can use any canonicalisation function $c$.
 Moreover, the normalisation step can use any function $n$ that is a norm on $\mathrm{Im}(c)$.
 This does of course include the $L_1$-norm, $L_2$-norm, $L_\infty$-norm, and so on.
 We next show that $\max_\pi J(\pi) - \min_\pi J(\pi)$ also is a norm on $\mathrm{Im}(c)$:

 \begin{proposition} If $c$ is a canonicalisation function, then the function $n : \R \to \R$ given by $n(R) = \max_\pi J(\pi) - \min_\pi J(\pi)$ is a norm on $\mathrm{Im}(c)$. \end{proposition}

-For the final step we of course have that any norm is an admissible metric, though some other metrics are admissible as well.
-For example, if $m(x,y)$ is the \emph{angle} between $x$ and $y$, $m(x,0) = \pi/2$, and $m(0,0) = 0$ for all $x \neq 0$, $y \neq 0$, then $m$ is also admissible.
-Which choice of canonicalisation function, norm, and admissible metric is best in a given situation may depend on multiple considerations, such as how easy they are to compute, how easy they are to work with theoretically, or how well they together track worst-case regret (c.f.\ Section~\ref{section:STARC_theory} and \ref{section:experiments}).
+For the final step we of course have that any norm is an admissible metric, though some other metrics are admissible as well.\footnote{For example, if $m(x,y)$ is the \emph{angle} between $x$ and $y$ when $x,y \neq 0$, and we define $m(0,0) = 0$ and $m(x,0) = \pi/2$ for $x \neq 0$, then $m$ is also admissible, even though $m$ is not a norm.} To obtain a STARC metric, we then pick any canonicalisation function $c$, norm $n$, and admissible metric $m$, and combine them as described in Definition~\ref{def:reward_metric}.
+Which choice of $c$, $n$, and $m$ is best in a given situation may depend on multiple considerations, such as how easy they are to compute, how easy they are to work with theoretically, or how well they together track worst-case regret (c.f.\ Section~\ref{section:theoretical_results} and \ref{section:experiments}).